mateothegreat/k8-byexamples-cert-manager/README.md

 > k8 by example -- straight to the point, simple execution.

+Certificate management as easy as a spec.
+Goes well with https://github.com/mateothegreat/k8-byexamples-ingress-controller.

 ## Usage

 Run `make install` and you're ready to start creating certificate requests.